doncandela/mgah/mgah.md

   Notes:

-  - The speed scales rather less than linearly with the number of cores (less than strong scaling).
+  - The speed scales rather less than linearly with the number of cores (less than [strong scaling](#strong-weak-scaling)).
 It appears useful for this particular situation to use up to 128 cores (which however is only about 5 times faster than using 15 cores, rather than the strong-scaling expectation of 8 times faster) -- but going beyond this to 256 cores did not help much, and queue times were longer for 256 cores.
+Running on the same bank of nodes `umd-cscdr-cpu`, using 256 cores was only  1.4 times faster than using 128 cores rather than the strong-scaling speedup of 2.0.

   - Allowing the 128-core sims to run on 2 64-code nodes was only about 15% slower than running on 1 128-core node, and again the queue time was shorter for 64-code nodes.

-  - In summary the best way to run here was to used `--exclusive` and `--mem=0` to get full use of nodes with all of their memory, but to not specify `-N`  (which typically resulting in 64-core nodes) or to explicitly specify `-N` that gives 64-core nodes as Unity currently (4/25) has a lot of 64-core nodes.
+  - In summary the best way to run here was to used `--exclusive` and `--mem=0` to get full use of nodes with all of their memory, but to not specify `-N`  (which typically resulting in 64-core nodes, but occasionally 128-core nodes) or to explicitly specify `-N` that gives 64-core nodes as Unity currently (4/25) has a lot of 64-core nodes.

-  - **TODO** run job with 1e5 grains to see if can get weak-scaling advantage (i.e. better than 5x speed of candela-21 for big enough job)

   - Here are some typical `#SBATCH` settings that someone in my group used successfully for a script that submitted many jobs similar to the job described above: